 Photographing property interiors means using the tripod indoors, so firstly make sure it has rubber feet.
 Nobody will thank you for using a tripod with spiked metal feet on their expensive wooden floor!

 The leg joints should be easy to loosen and tighten up again.
 Avoid anything overly complicated or fragile looking.

 If you will be carrying the tripod between locations, then weight becomes an issue.

 The best strength-to-weight choice is carbon fibre, but it's expensive.

 A light-weight alternative is aluminium.
-It's less expensive but not as strong, so you need to take more care of it.
+It's less expensive but not as strong.
 Be wary of very thin aluminium legs as they can buckle or snap.

 Cheaper tripods often come with a fixed head: the bit that attaches your camera to the tripod.
 It's important that this is strong enough to support the combined weight of your camera body and lens.

 If your camera is too heavy for the model you are considering, choose a different tripod.